 What difference does it make, if a design is created just for being designed?
 Is there any reason or reinforcement unit for beautification/uglification?
 Should a design integrate a message to a concrete object?
 Which one first: Form follows concept or concept follows form?
 In this poster, why lettersets are designed in degraded tones, and ordered by congestion?
 Slope of the leading line creates a visualization of imperfection?
 This posters sucks!

 Even the billboards designed by the same visual identity sucks.
 The main problem of billboard advertising is determined by speed/time diagram.
 If you put a billboard just alongside a road on which cars pass 50km/h, you must repeat the same frame at least two times for giving prospective spectators a room to swing a cat.
 Otherwise, they can not read the message on the board.
 Below, I took a photo of the billboards in night, and even I was standing in front of the panels, I needed around 10scnds to swing my cat 🙂

 Is David Carson a designer?
 He is Duchamp of our decade!
 Kills all the perceives of the past..
 Duchamp says “A piece of art is a piece of art just because I call it a piece of art”.
 As we see in Carsons’ products.
 Design for design’s sake: Our newbrand identity!
 Long live ignorance!

-The photo below was taken in the place I go fishing in Istanbul..
-My ultimate love I never exchange anything by this morning fishing time in Beylerbeyi.
+The photo below was taken at the place I go fishing in Istanbul..
+My ultimate love 🙂 I never exchange anything by this morning fishing time in Beylerbeyi.